HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

   <figcaption>{{ figure_link(caption="Top cookies on mobile sites", sheets_gid="732942035", sql_file="top100_cookies_set_from_header.sql") }}</figcaption>
 </figure>

-As found previously, Google’s tracking domain ‘doubleclick.net’ sets cookies on roughly one fourth of websites on a mobile client and one third of all websites on a desktop client.
+As found previously, Google's tracking domain 'doubleclick.net' sets cookies on roughly one fourth of websites on a mobile client and one third of all websites on a desktop client.
 Again, nine out of the ten most popular cookies on desktop client and 7 on mobile are set by a Google domain.
 This is a lower bound for the amount of websites the cookie is set on, since we are only counting cookies set via an HTTP header, a large amount of tracking cookies is set by using third-party scripts.

 ### Fingerprinting

-Another widely-used tracking technique is fingerprinting, which consists of collecting different kinds of information about the user with the goal of building a unique “fingerprint” for them.
+Another widely-used tracking technique is fingerprinting, which consists of collecting different kinds of information about the user with the goal of building a unique "fingerprint" for them.
 Different types of fingerprinting are used on the web by trackers.
 Browser fingerprinting uses characteristics specific to the browser of the user, relying on the fact that the chance of another user having the exact same browser information is fairly small.
 In our crawl, we examined the presence of the [FingerprintJS](https://fingerprintjs.com/) library, which provides browser fingerprinting as a service.

 {{ figure_markup(
   image="privacy-websites-with-fingerprintjs-library.png",